 Students who have Service Animals or approved Assistance Animals may live on campus with the animal in approved campus apartments.
 Housing has the authority to relocate a student and the animal as necessary per current contractual agreements and the needs/safety of residents.

 Service and Assistance Animals are not permitted in the private residences, suites, or apartments of others on campus without the expressed permission of the occupant(s) of that residence.

 It is the owner’s responsibility to inform others that the animal is a Service or Assistance Animal and should not be petted, bothered, harassed or fed.
-The use of a vest or harness that identifies the animal as a service animal is strongly recommended to communicate the animal’s status.
-However, service animals are not legally required to wear any identifying vest or other indicator that they are a service animal.
+The use of a vest or harness that identifies the animal as a Service Animal is strongly recommended to communicate the animal’s status.
+However, Service Animals are not legally required to wear any identifying vest or other indicator that they are a Service Animal.
 Others cannot ask about the person’s disability, require medical documentation, require a special identification card or training documentation for the animal, or ask that the animal demonstrate its ability to perform the work or task.
-It is permissible to ask if the animal is a service animal required because of a disability and what task the service animal is trained to perform.
+It is permissible to ask: 1) if the animal is a Service Animal required because of a disability, and 2) what task the Service Animal is trained to perform.